Jamontroy/Library-Lunatic/DOCUMENTATION.md

 - update() now counts the timer down each frame with self.timer -= dt
 - draw() now calls self.hud.draw() to render the HUD on screen

+- state
+    - "playing" = game is running
+    - "gameover" = timer hit 0, shows game over screen with overlay
+    - Press Space to restart from gameover

 ## draw.py

 - Class Renderer